speedyleion/speedyleion.github.io/_posts/2021-01-19-my-first-rust-borrow-head-scratcher.markdown

 I'm fairly new to rust, having only read through the [rust book][rust-book] and a bit of the [nom docs][nom].

-I spent more time than I care to document trying to debug the following borrow issue:
+I spent more time than I care to admit trying to debug the following borrow issue:
 {% highlight rust %}
 90 |         let (contents, header) = Index::read_header(&buffer)?;